Can you use store credit cards anywhere?

 Co-branded credit cards

-A co-branded credit card is a partnership between a card network (such as Visa, Mastercard, American Express or Discover), a card issuer or bank (such as Chase) and a retailer or other brand.
+A co-branded credit card is a partnership between a card network (such as Visa® or Mastercard®), a card issuer or bank (such as Chase) and a retailer or other brand.
 You can use these credit cards anywhere you shop, not just with the brand that the card is associated with.
-They best serve consumers who are loyal to a particular brand and want to earn rewards or perks by using that credit card for the majority of their purchases.
+Co-branded cards can serve consumers who are loyal to a particular brand and want to earn rewards or perks by using that credit card for the majority of their purchases.

-Co-branded cards usually have the brand's logo and name on the card as well as a Visa, Mastercard, American Express or Discover logo.
+Co-branded cards usually have the brand’s logo and name on the card, as well as a Visa, Mastercard, American Express or Discover logo.
 Chase has many co-branded cards to choose from including:

 Store credit cards